dbj-data/machine_wide/README.md

   - Please set it now to your machine location of the "machine_wide" repo.
   - Important: notice the semicolon at the end of it.
   - above is location from this machine
-    - If your machines does not have the D drive, use the subst command to "make fake" `D:` drive, Perfectly legal and usefull.
+    - If your machines does not have the D drive, use the subst command to "make fake" `D:` drive, Perfectly legal and useful.
 - Please add it to the PATH user environment variable

 #### D:\MACHINE_WIDE\lib;